polux/parsers/doc/userguide.md

 `b` computes some other value, but what should `a + b` compute?

 The only available way to turn a proto parser into a real one is by calling its `^` operator.
-It takes as many arguments as they are elements in the sequence.
+It takes as many arguments as there are elements in the sequence.

 ~~~{.dart}
 combine(x, y, z) => ['$z$y', x];